 A sound catechetical program will respect the differing needs of students in each developmental stage.
 Methods of teaching must account for the various learning styles and gifts of the students.

 With this in mind, what follows is a general overview and description of the characteristics of the developmental stages of children.
-These are not meant to be complete descriptions nor are they meant to be stereotypical as individuals develop at their own pace.
+These are not meant to be complete descriptions, nor are they meant to be stereotypical as each individual develops at their own pace.
+Only by relating to each individual child can the catechist establish rapport and create the environment needed that is conducive for faith sharing.